monad-developers/kuru-terminal/envio/README.md

 # Envio Indexer

-This directory contains the Envio indexer configuration for Kuru Orderbook contracts on the Monad testnet.
+This directory contains the Envio indexer configuration for Kuru Orderbook events (Trade) on the Monad testnet.

 *Please refer to the [Envio documentation website](https://docs.envio.dev) for a thorough guide on all [Envio](https://envio.dev) indexer features.*